ItsNickBarry/auto-deployer/README.md

 # Solidity AutoDeployer

+> This repository is unmaintained; its functionality has been merged into the [SolidState Solidity](https://github.com/solidstate-network/solidstate-solidity) project.

 Solidity utility functions which allow a contract to deploy a copy of itself.

 Using the `new` keyword for this purpose will result in a compilation error: